The Message (2009 film)

-In addition to being a blockbuster, The Message has also received extensive critical acclaim and was nominated for a total of thirteen awards at the 2009 Golden Horse Film Festival, 2010 Asian Film Awards, 2010 Hong Kong Film Awards, and 2010 Hundred Flowers Awards.
-It won the best film award at 17th Beijing University Student Film Festival.
-Li Bingbing won the Best Leading Actress Award at the 46th Golden Horse Film Awards for her role as the code-breaker chief in this movie.
+The film had its international premiere at the 14th Busan International Film Festival, and was released in China on September 29, 2009.

 Plot

 April 26, 1940, former Nationalist vice president Wang Jingwei made peace with Japan and set up a Japanese-supported regime during World War II, a puppet government in Nanking.
 Oct 10, during an anniversary ceremony of the government, a Wang government high official was assassinated, the last in a series of such attacks.
-Taketa (Huang Xiaoming), chief intelligence officer of the Japanese Imperial Army, believed that it was an action of an underground anti-Japan group and that there was a mole, nicknamed "Old Ghost" (aka The Phantom) inside the Wang government's Anti-Communist Command.
+Taketa, chief intelligence officer of the Japanese Imperial Army, believed that it was an action of an underground anti-Japan group and that there was a mole, nicknamed "the Phantom", inside the Wang government's Anti-Communist Command.

 Determined to catch the mole, Taketa sends out a telegram with false information about an opportunity to assassinate a high-ranking officer.
 When it is apparent that the underground group knows its contents, he arrests the five personnel who saw the telegram, bringing them to the closely guarded fortress Qiu Castle for interrogation.
 They are: